-BURLINGTON, Vermont — U.S. Sen. Bernie Sanders is holding his fourth annual State of Union essay-writing contest for Vermont high school students.
+BURLINGTON, Vermont — The office of U.S. Sen. Bernie Sanders says a record number of Vermont high school students entered his annual State of the Union essay contest this year.

 He says 799 students from 39 schools wrote essays of between 250 and 500 words giving their views on the state of the union.
 Twenty entries have been chosen as finalists.